How propensity models help predict customer behavior

-Selecting a propensity model
+Selecting the right propensity model

-Random decision forests are made up of individual decision trees, which are are classifier algorithms that look like flow charts, showing the choices made to reach a certain outcome.
+Random decision forests are made up of individual decision trees, which are classifier algorithms that look like flow charts, showing the choices made to reach a certain outcome.

 Predictions aren’t based on a single tree, though; we use dozens of trees to improve the accuracy of the algorithm, hence the random decision forest.
 We look at the universe of trees, their splits and branches, and choose the ones that are the most promising when it comes to creating a path towards the desired outcome.
 This path leads from seemingly arbitrary data to a classification: the “yes” or “no” to the outcome.
 In other words, we're defining someone as a “good potential customer.”
 (In the image above, the “yes” is “mostly converted” and the “no” is the “mostly did not convert.”)

 While the classification seems binary, the reality is that often there's not a clear “yes” or “no.” We are dealing with the likelihood that someone performs an action, and that is never definitively 100% or 0%.
 During the prediction process, we employ propensity scores, which are a way of saying, “This person is more likely to be a good potential customer than not.”
 Every individual in the group we’re looking at is scored, and those in the top percentiles are recommended to the client as the best fits for the outcome they want to realize.

 Now, if there are so many predictive algorithms we can use, why do we choose random decision forests?

 Benefits of predicting propensity using random decision forests

 Well, for one, they’re the most explainable; with so many decision trees at play, we have a strong sense of the different importances at each node split in a tree.
 These importances show us which attributes contribute most toward the success of an outcome, or the most toward failure.